Netcracker/qubership-mistral-operator/docs/public/disaster-recovery.md

     * `standby` - Mistral does not accept external requests from clients.
     * `disable` - Mistral does not accept external requests from clients.

   All Mistral disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+To enable the disaster recovery REST server authentication, the `disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
   The example for secured `sitemanager` POST endpoint is following:

   ```
   curl -XPOST -H "Content-Type: application/json, Authorization: Bearer <TOKEN>" mistral-disaster-recovery.<NAMESPACE>:8068/sitemanager
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
+  Where, `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
 The verification service account name and namespace are specified in `disasterRecovery.httpAuth.smServiceAccountName` and `disasterRecovery.httpAuth.smNamespace` deploy parameters.

   The response to such a request is as follows: